Harinathlekireddy/userinputform/README.md

 ## Features
 1. **User Input Form**:
-   - Create a web form with fields for Name, Email, Age, and Date of Birth.
+   - Create a web form with fields for Id,Name, Email, Age, and Date of Birth.
    - Implement client-side validation to ensure valid email format and positive integer age.
    - Display appropriate error messages for invalid inputs.